Demythization of Structural XML Query Processing: Comparison of Holistic and Binary Approaches, Technical Report: Experimental Results

+Finally, let us analyze remaining data in Table~\ref{tab:exp_combined_join}.
+The table contains the processing times of 1) \algo{TwigStack} (TS) representing the first proposed holistic join~\cite{bruno2002holistic}, and 2) two commonly used XML DBMSs BaseX~8.5 (BX) and MonetDB~4 with an XQuery front-end (MDB)\footnote{\texttt{basex.org}, \texttt{www.monetdb.org/XQuery/}}.
+Let us first focus on the comparison with TS.
+We can see that our proposed BJ and CB-J both outperform TS approximatelly 2 -- 4$\times$, and TS is approximatelly 2$\times$ worse than HJ which is implemented using the \algo{GTPStack} state-of-the-art holistic join.
+The inefficiency of TS is caused mainly by many recursive calls of the \texttt{getNext()} function which we explained in Section~\ref{sec:motivation} and also by a naive enumeration of the intermediate result.

-Finally, we compare our novel algorithms implemented in RXDB with other commonly used systems: BaseX\footnote{\texttt{http://basex.org/}} (BX) and MonetDB with an XQuery front-end\footnote{\texttt{https://www.monetdb.org/XQuery/}} (MDB).
-Summarized results are shown in Table~\ref{tab:exp_performance}: the values represent the total processing times of all testing queries in seconds.
-We can see that the best overall performance on all data collections is given by our RXDB using the binary join approach (R-BJ); R-BJ is approximately 2 -- 5$\times$ faster than MDB and by one order of magnitude faster than BX.
-R-HJ (RXDB using the holistic join approach) gives worse overall performance compared to R-BJ, but it can process particular queries with a~high ratio of output query nodes or highly-selective queries more efficiently (see Sections~\ref{sec:exp_nonoutputnodes} and~\ref{sec:exp_selectivity}, respectively).
+Now, let us discuss the comparison with the native XML DBMSs.
+We can observe that our cost-based approach (CB-J) is approximatelly 3 -- 7$\times$ faster than MDB and 30 -- 40$\times$ faster than BX.
+Both HJ and BJ are also better than BX and MDB on all collections.
+HJ gives worse overall performance compared to BJ, but it can process particular queries with a~high ratio of output query nodes or high-selective queries more efficiently (see Sections~\ref{sec:exp_nonoutputnodes} and~\ref{sec:exp_selectivity}, respectively).
+Surprisingly, even TS is better than BX ad MDB on all collections although this algorithm has been proposed more than 15 years ago.

-\ifdefined\TECHREP Table~\ref{tab:exp_performance_queries} shows processing times of queries processed on XMark ($f = 10$) and TreeBank listed in~\refapx{apx:queries}{F}.
+\ifdefined\TECHREP \plnote{Vysledky jsem aktualizoval, ale mozna bych nasledujici experiment z TR vynechal.} Table~\ref{tab:exp_performance_queries} shows processing times of BJ and HJ for queries processed on XMark (f=10) and TreeBank; the queries are listed in~\refapx{apx:queries}{F}.
 The first~5 queries on both collections have one output query node, the other 5 queries have all output query nodes.
 The lowest time for each query is highlighted.
-We can see that the relative speed-up of R-BJ and R-HJ over MDB or BX is similar for all the queries.
-However, for queries with all output nodes on TreeBank, R-HJ gives lower processing times than R-BJ, which supports our analysis in Section~\ref{sec:analysis}.
+We can see that the relative speed-up of BJ and HJ over MDB or BX is similar for all the queries.
+However, for queries with all output nodes on TreeBank, HJ gives lower processing times than BJ, which supports our analysis in Section~\ref{sec:analysis}.